canatakan/fairlanche/hardhat-project/README.md

 ## Testing

-There are comprehensive tests for the EtherDistributor contract.
+There are comprehensive tests for the NativeDistributor contract.
 The tests are written using the Hardhat framework.
 Some important commands are listed below.

 1. To run the tests, run the following command.
     ```bash